votesmart/python-votesmart/README.rst

     ...     print c
     Joint Committee on Printing
     Joint Committee on Taxation
-    Joint Committee on the Library of Congress
+    Joint Committee on the Library
     Joint Economic Committee

 ``getCommittee(committeeId)`` get extended details on a committee in a